Meray Paas Tum Ho: Reception

 The show became one of the most popular serial of 2019 after airing its first episode in Pakistan.
 The show received best ever TV ratings becoming the best ever ranked drama in the history of Pakistan.
 Last episode of the drama was viewed by almost more than 79.6 million people in Pakistan.
+At the time, the show was the most viewed Pakistani television series on YouTube, but has now been dethroned by Khuda Aur Mohabbat Season 3.
+However, it still holds the highest TRP ratings of any Pakistani show of all time.

 The Performances and Chemistry of Saeed and Khan were praised by critics.
 Alysha Khan of HipInPakistan wrote, "Saeed absolutely killed it with a Good Boy Avatar, and he shares great on-screen chemistry with Khan and also praised Khan's performance".
 Sarah Shaukat of Entertainment Pakistan wrote, "Saeed stole the show with towering performance in every scene he managed to impress with his attitude and dialogue delivery while Khan was consistent and looked really good".
 Laiba Sabeen of OyeYeah wrote, "The Superb Performances of Saeed, Khan, Siddiqui, and Baig's brilliant direction keeps the viewers engaged in a crisp story".
 Maliha Rehman of DAWN wrote, "Humayun Saeed at his very best, making his audience cry with him.
 Beautiful dialogues by Khalil-ur-Rehman and Nadeem Baig directing with such sensitivity".
+Khan was specifically praised for her subtle and nuanced performance, and was especially lauded for her transformation from a middle-class woman to a rich, businessman's lover.